 Judging is a vital part of our activities - we aim to have a minimum of four judges at each event, working with an experienced Chief Judge who will manage judging operations on the day.
 Some events are single-days, some last for two or even three days.

 We particularly encourage all pilots and other members with judging experience to commit to being a judge or at least a judge's assistant at as many events as possible.

 Who to Contact

-Please consider which events you can attend to judge or assist, and contact either of the following judging co-ordinators to let them know your plans as early in the year as possible.
+Please consider which events you can attend to judge or assist, and contact the following judging co-ordinator to let him know your plans as early in the year as possible.
 You can check who is listed to judge and assist at a contest on each Contest/Event page within the Events Calendar.

-To find out more about ACRO, the Aerobatic Contest Results Organiser, please see our Contest Scoring page.
+To find out more about the BAeA scoring system "ACRO" go to our Contest Scoring page.